-- 32.1 During the normal admissions round a child's name will remain on the waiting list for any school preference that was refused until 30th September in the year in which the application is made.
-If places then become available, all children on the waiting list at that time will be considered together for the place and prioritised as detailed in the published oversubscription criteria. - 32.2 A child's position on the waiting list will change if subsequent applications are received that have a higher degree of priority under the admission criteria.
-Waiting lists do not give priority to children based on the date the application was added to the list and inclusion on a school's waiting list does not mean that a place will eventually become available at the preferred school - 32.3 After 30th September, applicants will be given the opportunity to remain on the waiting list for the remainder of the academic year, after which time a new application may be made.
+- 3.75 During the normal admissions round a child's name will remain on the waiting list for any school preference that was refused until 30th September in the year in which the application is made.
+If places then become available, all children on the waiting list at that time will be considered together for the place and prioritised as detailed in the published oversubscription criteria. - 3.76 A child's position on the waiting list will change if subsequent applications are received that have a higher degree of priority under the admission criteria.
+Waiting lists do not give priority to children based on the date the application was added to the list and inclusion on a school's waiting list does not mean that a place will eventually become available at the preferred school. - 3.77 After 30th September, applicants will be given the opportunity to transfer onto the in-year waiting list for the remainder of the academic year, after which time a new application may be made.